Laboratoria/curriculum-parser/README.md

 ## Upgrade

-If you installed using `npm` you can simply re-install like so:
+If you installed _globally_ using `npm` you can simply re-install like so:

 ```sh
 npm i -g Laboratoria/curriculum-parser